intel/media-delivery/README.rst

 To run these solutions you need to:

-1. Have system with enabled Intel GPU card supported by Intel media driver (refer to https://github.com/intel/media-driver documentation for the list of supported GPUs)
+1. Have a system with enabled Intel GPU card supported by Intel media driver (refer to https://github.com/intel/media-driver documentation for the list of supported GPUs)
-2. Run Linux OS with up to date Linux kernel supporting underlying Intel GPU (see recommendations TBD)
+2. Run Linux OS with up-to-date Linux kernel supporting underlying Intel GPU (see recommendations TBD)
 3. Have installed and configured Docker

-Other than that you might wish to install some tools on your host (or some other system capable to reach container over network) to be able to interact with the service(s) running inside the container.
-Consider to have on a host:
+Other than that you might wish to install some tools on your host (or some other system capable of reaching the container over network) to be able to interact with the service(s) running inside the container.
+Consider having on a host the following:

 1. `VLC player <https://www.videolan.org/vlc/index.html>`_ to be able to play streaming videos